mipear/dwragored/README.md

 - To create the tables, use "from dwragored import db" and then "db.create_all()".
 Exit the Python terminal by typing "exit()".
 - Click "Open app"
 - Congratulations!
 You have successfully deployed your app to Heroku!

+### Making a Local Clone

+- Log into GitHub and find your chosen repository.
+- Click the green 'Code' button
+- Copy the link provided below the HTTPS header
+- Open your IDE terminal and type "git clone", then paste the HTTPS link and click enter

 ## Technology